siandebacker/Exercises-C-Sharp/README.md

-# Excersises C#
+# Exercises C#

-this is a repository consisting of excersises I made on C#.
+this is a repository consisting of exercises I made on C#.